temitayo-ob/darey.io-projects/project1.md

 options available are -l and -P

 ### 3 cd command
-the cd commnd is used to navigate through linux files and directories, using the cd command without and option directs you to the home folder and can mainly be used by users that have sudo privileges.
+The cd command is used to navigate through linux files and directories, using the cd command without an option directs you to the home folder and can mainly be used by users that have sudo privileges.

-the gernerally used by typing cd followed by the directories path as shown bellow.
+the command is gernerally used by typing cd followed by the directories path as shown below.

 ![cd command](https://github.com/temitayo-ob/darey.io-projects/assets/145216353/779e7cd3-9436-4e9a-b3d2-804631f102c7)